MiracleHorizon/scissors/README.md

 <em>[ Work in progress ]</em>

-With the help of "Image Converter" you can use a large number of provided options to quickly format and process images.
+With the help of "Scissors" you can use a large number of provided options to quickly format and process images.

 Some of the features available are:
 * Resizing, Extending